 Cooperative training is available for students and coordinated by the program faculty.
 Cooperative training is for students who have shown competence in program training, which indicates readiness for placement in an on-the-job program.
-High school students participating in the cooperative job placement program must be in at least the 12th grade and have completed 50% of exit points A and B.
+Students must be enrolled in their last course of their program in order to participate in Co-op.
+In addition, basic skills exit levels must be met and the student can have no outstanding debt with the school.
+Students must be approved for Co-op prior to beginning, including clearance through financial aid.